Reshail1/flutter_string_extractor/Readme.md

 # Flutter String Extractor

 A Dart package for extracting strings marked for translation from your Flutter project.
-It searches through Dart files in a specified directory and its subdirectories, extracts strings marked with `.tr`, and outputs these strings to a JSON file.
+It searches through Dart files in a specified directory and its subdirectories, extracts strings marked with `.tr` and `tr()`, and outputs these strings to a JSON file.

 ## Installation